Skyrmion Jellyfish in Driven Chiral Magnets: Expressions for and

 \section{Expressions for $F^{(1)}$ and $F^{(2)}$}

+To find $F^{(1)}$ and $F^{(2)}$, we substitute \cref{eq:magnetisationAandAstar} into \cref{eq:microMagneticHamiltonian} and Taylor expand in $a,a^*$.
+To avoid cluttering the expressions with too many constants, all the free energies we list below are rescaled via $\tilde{F}=(D/J^2)F$.
+We also use a dimensionless length scale $\tilde{r}_i=(D/J)r_i$, implying $\tilde{\nabla}_{i}=(J/D)\nabla_{i}$ for the spatial gradients appearing in the Heisenberg and DMI energy terms.
+For readability we then drop the tildes on both $\tilde{F}$ and $\tilde{r}$.

-To find $F^{(1)}$ and $F^{(2)}$ we substitute \cref{eq:magnetisationAandAstar} into \cref{eq:microMagneticHamiltonian} and Taylor expand in $a,a^*$.
-It is more natural to rewrite $b_x,b_y$, which are in the plane of the skyrmion, in terms of the circularly polarised driving field components
+In \cref{eq:ELeqThetaZero}, we already introduced a rescaled dimensionless amplitude $b_0$ for the static component of the external magnetic field.
+We now do the same for the amplitudes of the oscillating components, defining $b_i=(M_0J/D^2)B_1^i$, $i=\{x,y,z\}$.
+It is more natural to rewrite $b_x,b_y$, the oscillating field components in the plane of the skyrmion, in terms of the circularly polarised driving field components